connorhipps/chat-gungnir/README.md

 ![Universal Action](universalaction.gif)

-Note that the workflow requires an API key from OpenWeatherMap.
-You can obtain a free API key by [creating an account on their website](https://home.openweathermap.org/users/sign_up).
-Once you have your API key, simply add it to the workflow's configuration variables.

 ### Method #3 - List Filter Prompts

 Similar to `Method #2`, you can use select your prompts from a list filter by pressing and holding command and typing your selected keyword.
 This will take the **most recent clipboard** item and apply the prompt to it.